 Principal & Interest

 Base criteria of: a $400,000 loan amount, variable, fixed, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
 However, the ‘Compare Home Loans’ table allows for calculations to made on variables as selected and input by the user.
 Some products will be marked as promoted, featured or sponsored and may appear prominently in the tables regardless of their attributes.
 All products will list the LVR with the product and rate which are clearly published on the Product Provider’s web site.
 Monthly repayments, once the base criteria are altered by the user, will be based on the selected products’ advertised rates and determined by the loan amount, repayment type, loan term and LVR as input by the user/you. *The Comparison rate is based on a $150,000 loan over 25 years.
 Warning: this comparison rate is true only for this example and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
-Rates correct as of October 23, 2021.
+Rates correct as of January 17, 2022.
 View disclaimer.

 - What is a low doc home loan?